raamdev/wp-comment-subscriptions/readme.txt

 = v140106 =

 * Renamed functions and WordPress options to reflect the new plugin name (WP Comment Subscriptions).
 If you're using `subscribe_reloaded_show()` in your WordPress theme, you'll need to change that to `wp_comment_subscriptions_show()`.
-The subscription data in the database however has not changed and still uses the `stcr@` key, so it's fully compatible with Subscribe to Commetns Reloaded v2.0.6.
+The subscription data in the database however has not changed and still uses the `stcr@` key, so it's fully compatible with Subscribe to Comments Reloaded v2.0.6.
 * Forked the [Subscribe to Comments Reloaded Plugin](http://wordpress.org/plugins/subscribe-to-comments-reloaded/) from v2.0.6

 == Language Localization ==